 As a general matter, "a bill of particulars is justified only when the complaint is so vague that the party charged is unable to meet the General Counsel's case."
 Affinity Medical Center, 364 NLRB No. 67, slip op. at 2 (2016), quoting North American Rockwell Corp. v.
 NLRB, 389 F.2d 866, 871 (10th Cir.
 1968).
-Thus, in Affinity, the Board held that the judge erred in requiring the General Counsel to provide additional information regarding a proposed amendment to the complaint, as the proposed amendment already stated the nature of the alleged conduct (specific unilateral rule changes), the names of the supervisors allegedly involved in each change, the dates of the changes, and the location.
-See also Mid-Atlantic Restaurant Group LLC d/b/a Kelly's Taproom v.
+Thus, in Affinity, the Board held that the judge erred in requiring the General Counsel to provide additional information regarding a proposed amendment to the complaint, as the proposal already stated the nature of the alleged conduct (specific unilateral rule changes), the names of the supervisors allegedly involved in each change, the dates of the changes, and the location.
+See also Dal-Tex Optical Co., 130 NLRB 1313 n.
+1 (1961) (employer's motion for particulars regarding certain alleged 8(a)(1) threats or statements was properly denied where the complaint described the nature of the activity, the dates, and the names of the agents that made the alleged threats or statements); Mid-Atlantic Restaurant Group LLC d/b/a Kelly's Taproom v.
 NLRB, 722 Fed.
 Appx.
 284, 287 (3rd Cir.
-2018) (ALJ did not abuse his discretion in denying the employer's motion for a bill of particulars regarding an employee's alleged 8(a)(1) discharge as the complaint adequately pled that the employee had openly complained about shift schedules, that her complaints constituted protected concerted activity, and that she was discharged for that activity); Lloyd A. Fry Roofing Co. v.
-NLRB, 222 F.2d 938, 940 (1st Cir.
-1955) (employer was not prejudiced by the General Counsel's failure to furnish particulars regarding the alleged 8(a)(1) interrogations and threats where the complaint identified the month of the alleged violations and the officials responsible); and Dal-Tex Optical Co., 130 NLRB 1313 n.
-1 (1961) (employer's motion for particulars was properly denied where the complaint described the nature of the activity, the dates, and the names of the agents that committed the alleged acts).
+2018) (ALJ did not abuse his discretion in denying the employer's motion for a bill of particulars regarding an employee's alleged 8(a)(1) discharge as the complaint adequately pled that the employee had openly complained about shift schedules, that her complaints constituted protected concerted activity, and that she was discharged for that activity); and Public Service Co. of Oklahoma v.
+NLRB, 318 F.3d 1173, 1181-1182 (10th Cir.
+2003) (employer was not denied due process because the complaint's 8(a)(5) bad-faith bargaining allegation, which alleged that the employer had insisted on proposals granting it unilateral control over the employees' terms and conditions of employment, failed to specifically identify the bargaining proposals).